kumarsani/UNP_PYTHON_STUDENT_SALARY/README.md

 The primary objective is to determine the best-performing machine learning model for predicting student salaries, enabling students to make informed decisions about career development and salary expectations.

 Key Findings:
 	•	Machine learning models were evaluated for their performance in predicting student salaries.

-	•	The Random Forest model outperformed other algorithms, demonstrating superior accuracy and reliability in salary predictions.
+	•	The Random Forest model outperformed other algorithms and reliability in salary predictions.

 Google Drive Link - https://drive.google.com/file/d/1GepipPbxVEmgWBumOfhzGlvIBHQRA85F/view?usp=sharing